Bakry13/PlaywrightFramework/README.md

 ## `General instructions and guidelines:`

-* Specify files and tags that should be run according to bussiness group and testing needs
+* Specify files and tags that should be run according to business group and testing needs

 * Configure package.json file for frequently used commands

-* Configure .env file for test environment, secrets and used lanugage
+* Configure .env file for test environment, secrets and used language

 * Every test should have its representative name